makrai/notes/qiu2003-pretrained-nlp-survey.md

 * contributions of this survey can be summarized as follows:
   1. Comprehensive review of PTMs for NLP,
-    * background knowledge, model architecture, pre-training tasks, various extensions, adaption approaches, and applications.
-We provide
+    * background knowledge, model architecture, pre-training tasks, extensions, adaption approaches, and applications
-    * descriptions of representative models, make the necessary comparison,
+    * descriptions of representative models + comparison,
-  2. New taxonomy of PTMs for NLP, which categorizes
+  2. New taxonomy of PTMs for NLP
     1. type of word representation;
     1. architecture of PTMs;
     1. type of pre-training tasks;
     1. extensions for specific types of scenarios or inputs
-  3. We collect ... open-source systems, paper lists, etc
+  3. We collect open-source systems, paper lists
   4. Future directions.
 We discuss and analyze the limitations

 # 2 background concepts and commonly used notations of PTMs